sujithjay/sujithjay.github.io/_posts/2021-05-16-Defining-Platforms.md

 ### Final Take?
 A definition for internal platforms in the light of these attributes could be stated as:
-> An internal platform is a scalable, lasting, serendipitous set of coherent APIs.
+> An internal platform is when a scalable, serendipitous, coherent set of APIs ensures that the incremental cost to the customer grows more slowly than the incremental value to the customer.

-Ugh, that is one dispirited definition!
-Can I do better?

 ### Footnotes